jdeisenberg/icljs/_sources/reduce_function.rst

     :align: center

 If you do not provide an initial value, ``reduce`` will use the first two values in the collection as input to the reducing function.
-So, if you wanted to find the sum of all the values in a vector, you could simply do this.
-I’m using a longer vector for clarity:
+So, if you wanted to find the sum of all the values in a vector, you could simply do the following, which uses a longer vector for clarity:

 .. activecode:: sum_vector
     :caption: Sum a vector